Faculty and Staff

-Lindsay is so excited to teach third grade and join the Two Rivers Community.
-She a proud North Carolina native who grew up as a beach girl and city girl in Wrightsville Beach and Charlotte.
-She went to a tiny work study college in Asheville, North Carolina where she discovered her love for children and science.
+Lindsay is a proud North Carolina native who grew up as a beach girl and city girl in Wrightsville Beach and Charlotte.
+She went to a small work study college in Asheville, North Carolina where she discovered her love for children and science.
 She has traveled and worked as a naturalist, environmental educator, pottery instructor, and organic farmer.
-Recently, she spent 8 years teaching as an Associate Teacher at another Expeditionary Learning school called Evergreen Community Charter while earning her teaching license.
+Most recently, she spent 8 years teaching as an Associate Teacher at another Expeditionary Learning school called Evergreen Community Charter while earning her teaching license.
 The path that led Lindsay here includes a lot of hard work and a little serendipity.
 She loves travelling, hiking, fishing, dancing to live music, singing and pretending she can play guitar.